Post may include affiliate links. We may earn a fee if you use them at no cost to you. Disclosure.

 Here are my tips and method:

 1. The first time you make baby food, make an extra-large batch.

 This is to get you started so you always have a variety and backup for those extra-busy weeks.
 An extra-large batch, could consist of 3 or 5 vegetables and/or fruits.
 If your little one is just starting out and you’re doing just one or two foods a week, then maybe just prep 3 or 4 foods.
 You’ll be amazed by how many servings you can get out of a single butternut squash – you really don’t need to buy that much to get your large batch started.

-2. Each week, add 1 or 2 more vegetables or fruits to y
+2. Each week, add 1 or 2 more vegetables or fruits to your stash.

-This doesn’t need to be a new ingredient that baby hasn’t had before.
+This doesn’t need to be a new ingredient that baby hasn’t had before but can be if you want.
 You should use this to replenish an ingredient you have run out of.
 The key is to make a small batch of baby food with one or two ingredients each week so that you never run out.
 Since your first batch was extra big, though, you can definitely miss the occasional week and still be fine!

 3. Roast or Steam your foods.

 Never boil your ingredients or you will lose nutrients.
 Since you’re probably pressed for time, putting one or two ingredients in the oven to roast them, and one or two on the stove top to steam works out great!
 You’ll be able to work with multiple ingredients at the same time and get done that much faster!